What is Vendor Compliance under GST?

+Vendor compliance is ensuring that your vendors are filing their GST returns timely and staying GST compliant.
 Vendors being GST compliant plays a significant role in the ITC claim of taxpayers.
 As the GST law is designed, the taxpayer not only needs to be self-compliant, it is equally important to have a GST compliant network of vendors around.
-If you deal with multiple vendors, keeping a tab of compliances of all vendors becomes an important activity for optimum ITC claim.
+If you deal with multiple vendors, keeping a tab on compliances of all vendors becomes an important activity for optimum ITC claim.

 In this article, we will highlight all the aspects related to vendor compliance that impacts your ITC and how to manage it efficiently.